 Seeding Cultural Treasures is an initiative to nourish and cultivate the landscape of emerging arts and culture organizations run by and for Black, Indigenous, and other People of Color (BIPOC).
-This initiative provides unrestricted general operating grants between $40,000 and $70,000 and technical assistance support over the next three-and-a-half years (2022-2025) for emerging BIPOC arts and culture organizations.
-Unrestricted grants and engagement in the program are essential to building trusting relationships.
-Propel will provide technical assistance to grantees in financial administration and other nonprofit finance, strategy, and governance areas, and there will be peer-to-peer learning opportunities and optional workshops.
+This initiative provides unrestricted general operating grants and technical assistance support and learning opportunities through 2025 for emerging BIPOC-led-and-serving arts and culture organizations.
+Propel provides technical assistance to grantees in nonprofit finance, strategy, and governance areas, as well as annual convenings, peer connection opportunities and optional workshops.

 Grant Design and Selection Process